Three Little Wolves (film)

-Three Little Wolves is a Silly Symphony cartoon.
-Released on April 18, 1936, and directed by Dave Hand.
-It was the third Silly Symphony cartoon starring the Three Little Pigs.
+Three Little Wolves is a Silly Symphonies animated short film.
+Produced by Walt Disney and directed by Dave Hand, the short was released on April 18, 1936.
+It was the third Silly Symphonies short starring the Three Little Pigs.
 It is loosely based on The Boy Who Cried Wolf.
 It introduces the Big Bad Wolf's sons, the Three Little Wolves, all of them just as eager for a taste of the pigs as their father.